 Smoothies Are The Gateway To Health

-If your child has never had a smoothie, which is what Dr. Kilbanes’s Liquid Vitality really is, I want you to begin with one of the simple, easy to digest “Starter Smoothies” listed below and gradually work up to the Dr. Kilbane’s Liquid Vitality, the natural alternative to Pediasure.
+If your child has never had a smoothie, begin with one of the simple, easy-to-digest “Starter Smoothies” listed below and gradually work up to Dr. Kilbane’s Liquid Vitality, the natural alternative to Pediasure.

 As your child gets used to this smoothie, enlist her in helping to prepare the Intermediate Smoothie.